 Tofu stir fry to the rescue!
 Not only are stir fries quick and easy, they require minimal tools and ingredients.
 We have been eating a lot of different variations, but this sweet and sour tofu has been in regular rotation.

-I used all organic ingredients, even down to the soy sauce.
+I try to use all organic ingredients, even down to the soy sauce, when the budget allows.
 Not only is organic healthier, I think it tastes better.

 A lot of people don’t like tofu, but I think its because of the way they had it cooked.
 I much prefer mine cooked in a stainless steel pan.
 I heat the pan with some olive oil, then add diced tofu that has had the water thoroughly pressed out of it.
 I add a little sea salt, then lightly brown it on all sides before I add the sweet and sour sauce.
 That eliminates the slime factor.

 - 1 16 oz package extra firm tofu, pressed and diced

 - olive oil